Our seasonal cocktails are inspired by the artists who have helped shape the culture of Venice.

 JACOPO TINTORETTO (1518-1594)

 Nearly 500 years ago, born Jacopo Robusti, Tintoretto was Venice’s avant-garde artist; an Italian painter & a notable exponent of the Venetian school.
 Also known as The Miracle of St. Mark, is currently housed in the Galleria dell’Accademia in Venice.
 The rich colors stand to represent the fruits and flavor profiles within the serve – dark berries, rich apricot, lemons and strawberry – the hanging foliage also conjures images of grape vines and complex red grape characteristics – namely Valpolicella; all the working of a complex, yet archetypal cobbler.
 A cobbler fit for the patron of the city – The Venetian Cobbler.

 G&T With a View

 Giovanni Antonio Canal, commonly known as Canaletto created a new category of painting, ‘Vedutismo‘ – paintings focused on landscapes in real life.
-He move to London for few years and that’s the inspiration for the creation of our take on the classic Gin and Tonic.
+He moved to London for few years and that’s the inspiration for the creation of our take on the classic Gin and Tonic.
 The five gondolas on the painting, carrying with them different spices from the world represent the ingredients of the bitters.
 All being topped up with a tonic water flavoured with Mediterranean ingredients reminding the variety of ingredients in Italy.

 GIACOMO GIROLAMO CASANOVA (1725–1798)